Bergstrom Air Force Base

 A British Airways Concorde on base.

 History

+Establishment

-Bergstrom was originally activated on 19 September 1942, as Del Valle Army Air Base.
+Bergstrom, seven miles outside of Austin in Travis County, was originally activated on September 19, 1942, as Del Valle Army Air Base.
 The United States Army leased 3,000 acre from the city of Austin, on land acquired from the Santiago Del Valle Grant.
 The Chisholm Trail ran through the tract.
-The name of the base was changed to Bergstrom Army Air Field on 3 March 1943, in honor of Austinite captain John August Earl Bergstrom, who was killed at Clark Field, Philippines, during one of the early Japanese bombings at the start of World War II.
+The name of the base was changed to Bergstrom Army Air Field on March 3, 1943, in honor of Austinite captain John August Earl Bergstrom, who was killed at Clark Field, Philippines, during one of the early Japanese bombings at the start of World War II.
 Bergstrom was a member of the 19th Bombardment Group.